 Thinking “How do I train a service dog?” or “How do I get a service dog?”
 Short and step-by-step, Dr. Morris’s article below gives you a great idea of just how the owner-trainer process should work!

-Step 6: If you live in a state with service dog in training protection, spend another few months in training just to make sure you’re both really comfortable with whatever comes up.
+If you do live in a state with service dog in training protection, spend another few months in training just to make sure you’re both really comfortable with whatever comes up.
 Really, it’s not a race!

 Your job in public access training is to develop your dog’s psychological shock absorbers.
 There are so many unplanned new experiences you can only have if you spend more time out in the world.

 Once you’ve mastered public access and disability-mitigating work or tasks, take a public access test and have someone videotape it if possible.
 If you ever have a court case, video proof of your dog’s good behavior may be helpful, or at least an evaluation from a trainer showing that you passed a public access test.
 If you don’t have a trainer who can give the test, have a friend do it.

 A public access test is just a snapshot in time.
 If you don’t pass on the first try because one of you is having a bad day (not due to something like aggression), you should feel free to do more training and take it again when you’re ready.